vandresen/DatabaseManager/README.md

 # DatabaseManager

-Database Manager is a free, open source web based tool to manage PPDM database and Data Science projects.
+Database Manager is a free, open source web based tool to manage PPDM database, Data Quality and Data Science projects.
 So far this version provides functionality to:
 * Load the PPDM model
 * Manage PPDM, CSV and LAS data connectors
 * Transfer well data from one PPDM database, LAS or csv files to a PPDM database